wilsonism/geo702/syllabus.md

 Smith, Neil.
 1984. *Uneven Development: Nature, Capital, and the Production of Space*.
 New York, NY: Blackwell.

 Woods, Clyde Adrian.
 1998. *Development Arrested: The Blues and Plantation Power in the Mississippi Delta*.
 New York: Verso.

-Wright, Melissa W. 2006. *Disposable Women and Other Myths of Global Capitalism*.
-New York: Routledge.